 In the US, Isabella is one of the most popular names ever.
 In the SmartGenius ranking recently, it has regularly been among the top 10 most common girls names and is currently in place 4.
 In fact, one out auf 300 girls under the age of 10 is named Isabella.
-In the entire USA, approximately 366,745 people – children, adults and seniors – currently bear the name Isabella.
-That is 0.11 % of all living Americans.
+In total, there are currently 377,833 people – children, adults and seniors – named Isabella living in the United States, which is approximately 0.11 % of the entire population.

 The first name Isabella is a Spanish or Portuguese form of Elizabeth and means ‘God is my oath’.
 It is taken from the Bible and comes from the Greek form of the Hebrew name ‘Elischeba’.